Interactive plots that explore themselves: axis folding and data grouping

 - How axis data groups can be created on multiple axes and can form hierarchical structures when their value ranges overlap

-- How collapsed groups handle null data points on line and surface graphs — with options for discontinuity, bridging, or overlapped display
+- How collapsed groups handle null data points — with the NullPointDisplayOption property offering discontinuity or overlapped display

 What you’ll need